vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD03_DEMO.md

     ```

 9. To save the changes, press Ctrl+S.
-10. To start the application without debugging, press Ctrl+F5.
-Microsoft Explorer 10 will start.
+10. To start the application without debugging, press **Ctrl+F5**.
+The default browser will start (For example, Microsoft Edge).
 11. In the address bar of the browser, append **api/destinations/1** to the end of the address, and then press Enter.
-12. When prompted by the browser, click **Open**, and open the file in Notepad.
+12. When prompted by the browser, click **Open**, the JSON file should be displayed in the browser.
 Verify that you see information for Seattle.
 13. Append **api/destinations/6** to the end of the address, and then press Enter.
 Verify that you get an HTTP 404 response.

 # Lesson 4: Hosting and Consuming ASP.NET Web API Services